ClementSnt/CV_LLM/README.md

 Exemples de questions :
 - What are your main data science skills?
-- Can you explain your tasks at Disney?
+- What do you do at Disney?
 - What projects have you done?
 - What are your hobbies?